thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 }
 {% endhighlight %}

 Nothing special here.
-If this is entirely new to you, you might want to read our article on [building a zippy](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) component in Angular 2.
+If this is entirely new to you, you might want to read our article on [building a zippy](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) component in Angular.
 Lets say we want to extend this component by using a `NameService` that is used in the component's constructor.
 Such a service could look something like this:

 {% highlight js %}
 class NameService {